badnamingconventions/MovieAppUntitled/backend/seeds/README.md

-this section is in Ruby, and seeds the database based on information from imdb
+this section is in Ruby (you need ruby downloaded, as well as a mongo instance running on the default port), and seeds the database based on information from imdb

-`gem install zlib`
-`gem install mongo`
-`gem install open-uri`
+`gem install bundle`
+`bundle install`